siralam/BSImagePicker/README.md

 2. Since the customization of layouts are done by resource overriding, it is impossible to set different style for different pickers in the same app.
 I consider this as an edge case.

 ## Release notes

+v1.3.2
+- Added cancel callback
+- Added front facing camera option, but it is just a hack so does not always work.

 v1.3.0
 - Changed support libraries to AndroidX